Grill (jewelry)

 Grills can imitate and are not mutually exclusive with gold teeth, a form of permanent dental prosthesis in which the visible part of a tooth is replaced or capped with gold.

-Grills have their roots in the Southern U.S. This was a cultural element of poor American people who couldn’t afford the proper dental work.
-This turned into a fashion statement throughout the country itself.

 Characteristics

 Grills are made of several types of metal (often silver, gold or platinum) that are sometimes inlaid with precious stones; they are generally removable, though some may be permanently attached to the teeth.
 Gold grills can be made from 10-karat, up to 24-karat gold.
 The gold can be tinted yellow, white and rose color.

 Grills can potentially cost thousands of dollars, depending on the materials used and the number of teeth covered.

 Grills received mainstream attention, including on network television, when, during the 2012 Summer Olympics, Olympic swimmer Ryan Lochte posed with a grill set with stones in the design of an American flag; he had recently worn diamond grills after earlier competitions.